Regular-Irregular: Regular-Irregular

 They performed at ABC's Mickey's 90th Spectacular TV special on November 4.

 NCT 127 was also announced as Apple Music's 'Up Next' Artist; the group was featured on Apple-based platforms, including a short film exploring the band and their music, an Apple Music–only choreography video, and a Beats 1 interview.

 Regulate

 On November 22, it was announced that member Winwin would not participate in promotions for Regulate as he was preparing for the group's Chinese activities.
 NCT 127 performed "Simon Says" on Music Bank, Inkigayo, and Show!
 Music Core, as well as the Korean version of "Chain" on The Show and Show Champion.

 Reception

 Regular-Irregular

 In a positive review, Billboard praised the album for showcasing both the group's artistry and skill through its diversity of sounds and experimental approach towards an album concept, helping to solidify their style.
+The magazine ranked it as the 15th best K-pop album of 2018.
+MTV also named "Come Back" among the best K-pop B-sides of the year.

 Regulate

 On December 10, it was announced that "Simon Says" had become the group's first song to chart at number one on the US Digital Song Sales chart.